jiangfengming/vue-pilot/README.md

   false: Prevent the navigation.
   null: Do nothing.
   location: Redirect to this location.
-            You can override the history manipulate method by providing location.method property, values are: 'push', 'replace', 'dispatch'.
+            You can override the history manipulate action by providing location.action property, values are: 'push', 'replace', 'dispatch'.

 Return value can be a Promise.
 ```